Best Cloud games coming in 2020: Cyberpunk 2077, Doom Eternal, Marvel’s Avengers – Stadia, Project xCloud & more

 The Marvel Cinematic Universe dominated many people’s lives over the last decade, but one area it has been missing is gaming.
 In May, we’ll finally get what seems to be a comprehensive Marvel game, and Project xCloud will let you take it anywhere.

-The success of Sony’s Spiderman in 2018 showed the market for super hero games outside arcade-combat games.
-Marvel’s Avengers will bring a single player campaign, in which you control specific Avengers, and a multiplayer mode allowing you to customize your hero, squad up, and take on missions with your team.
+Marvel’s Avengers will bring a single-player campaign, in which you control specific Avengers, and a multiplayer mode allowing you to customize your hero, squad up, and take on missions with your team.

-The format seems a lot like Destiny, which would give fans of Marvel so many more hours of their favorite franchise.
+The format seems a lot like Destiny, which would give fans of Marvel so many more hours of their favourite franchise.